Leaders: It’s Time to Get Ready For the Workforce of Tomorrow

 Whether it’s law, technology, administration, or management, Gen X women (born between 1965-1980) are voting with their feet.
 They are leaving their jobs because they’ve decided that they do can better by consulting or creating start-ups.

 Why are women doing that?
-Because in 2012, women held 14.3 percent of executive officer positions at Fortune 500 companies and are still paid only three-quarters of what their male colleagues are paid.
+Because women hold only 26 percent of executive officer positions and are still paid only three-quarters of what their male colleagues are paid.
 These statistics don’t match up, considering that according to the 2010 Census, today’s young women are just as likely as men to hold bachelors’ degrees, 50 percent more likely to have a graduate degrees than men, and more than 40 percent of women are now their families’ main breadwinners.

 You can see why this trend of women leaving corporate life to consult is just going to accelerate.
 In a sense, organizations are training their competition.
-Right now, there are 9.4 million women-owned businesses in the U.S. Between 1997 and 2013, when the number of businesses in the United States increased by 41 percent, the number of women-owned firms increased by 59 percent — a rate 1½ times the national average.
+Right now, there are 13 million women-owned businesses in the U.S. Since 2007, when the number of businesses in the United States increased by 12 percent, the number of women-owned firms increased by 58 percent .
 Additionally, with wealthy American women now in control $14 trillion dollars in assets; this is going to be a real game changer.

 This is not irrelevant information.
 These stats are vital to your organization’s growth and success.
 What strategy do you have in mind for retaining your top female talent?
 Doing nothing is not an option, if want to increase your bottom line with a diverse workforce.